miwermi/kickstarter-analysis/README.md

 ### Purpose

-With an in-depth analysis of global kickstarter campaign data, I hope to generate recommendations that will help the client make decisions about how to manage both her campaign and plan her kickstarter goals and launch  from an informed viewpoint.
+With an in-depth analysis of global kickstarter campaign data, I hope to generate recommendations that will help the client make decisions about how to manage both her campaign and plan her kickstarter goals, and to launch from an informed viewpoint.
 The analytics provided in this report should make it possible for my client to leverage analysis insights to improve the probability of a successesful campaign and ensure its meeting - and hopefully surpassing - fundraising goals.